aeternity/aepp-sdk-docs/Sofia.md

 # Sophia Tutorial
 ## Intro
-Sophia is a new [reason](https://reasonml.github.io) like programming language invented for the æternity virtual machine.
+Sophia is a new [reason](https://reasonml.github.io) like programming language created for the æternity virtual machine.
 Developers write smart contracts that run on the æternity blockchain in Sophia.

 ### What is a blockchain?
 A distributed database without a central authority.
 Most blockchains implement a native token that functions a currency to pay for transactions and store data.